llaske/sugarizer/README.md

 Sugarizer is a web implementation of the platform and runs on every device - from tiny Raspberry Pi computers to small Android and iOS phones to tablets and to laptops and desktops.
 It has 3 broad components:

-* Thin Client: a web application that runs in modern web browsers
+* Web Application: a web application that runs in modern web browsers
-* Client: an installable app for every operating system
+* Application: an installable app for every operating system
-* Server: a nodejs/express server for clients to connect with
+* Server: a nodejs/express server for applications to connect with

 Enjoy the experience and help us reach every child on every device in every country.

-# Thin Client
+# Web Application

 [Run it now! (server.sugarizer.org)](http://server.sugarizer.org/)

-Sugarizer Thin Client is a web application that runs on any device with a recent Chrome version and has also been tested successfully on Firefox, Safari and IE.
+Sugarizer Web App is a web application that runs on any device with a recent Chrome version and has also been tested successfully on Firefox, Safari and IE.

 Features include: